ORNL-Modelica/UnrealEngine-FMIPlugin/README.md

 - A MVP (minimally viable product) of simulating FMUs within the Unreal Engine environment.
 - This MVP relies on the [FMIKit repositorty](https://github.com/CATIA-Systems/FMIKit-Simulink) (non-simulink portion)
-- Special thanks to Torsten Sommer for FMIKit!
+- Special thanks to Torsten Sommer for his work on FMIKit!

 # Prerequistes